This page collects online and print hymn tune indexes that can help you identify and track down hymns!

 HTI offers options to search by Tune, Text, Source, or Composer.
 Searching by Tune allows you to find music by the HTI Index number, the tune name, or the incipit.
 To find tunes associated with a particular text, use Text Search and words or phrases that start, are contained in, or exactly match portions of text.
-One can use Source Search to find items by HTI Source Code; Compiler; or Title; and Composer Search using either the composer's last name or his or her attribution in a source.
-As you can see below, the HTI search fields come with helpful examples to boot (just in case you're forgetting how to format your tune name or designate an incipit).
+You can use Source Search to find items by HTI Source Code; Compiler; or Title; and Composer Search using either the composer's last name or his or her attribution in a source.
+More detailed tips can be found on the HTI's page on How to Search.